What are the places that could not be inhabited by extreme heat?

 According to El Heraldo, the human body can withstand different degrees of temperature depending on whether it is internally or externally.
 In the first case, the human body is capable of supporting maximum 43 degrees Celsius.
 If this number is exceeded, the proteins inside the body stop working and can cause death.
 In the second case, "the English physician Charles Blagden managed to stay 15 minutes in a habituation heated to 105 degrees."
 This would indicate that the human body is able to withstand temperatures above 100 degrees Celsius.

-However, when it comes to experiencing high temperatures other factors such as humidity also come into play.
+However, when it comes to experiencing high temperatures other factors such as humidity also come IGNORE INTO play.
 El Heraldo reports that the human body finds temperatures unbearable from 40 degrees onwards with high humidity.
 That is to say, places like Sonora, Sinaloa, Michoacán, Chihuahua, Coahuila and Hidalgo would become uninhabitable if the temperatures and humidity are maintained at this height.

 High temperatures in the world